-Destination North Coast (DNC) is one of six Destination Networks formed as a result of the review by Destination NSW into the effectiveness and structure of regional tourism industry organisations.
-Destination Networks are ‘administration zones’ responsible for delivering on the NSW Government objective to double the Visitor Economy by 2020.
+Destination North Coast (DNC) is one of seven Destination Networks formed as a result of the review by Destination NSW into the effectiveness and structure of regional tourism industry organisations.
+The Destination Networks are responsible for delivering on the NSW Government’s objectives as outlined in the Visitor Economy Strategy 2030.

 The DNC zone stretches from the Queensland border in the north to Tea Gardens/Hawks Nest in the south and encompasses 14 local government areas being; MidCoast, Port Macquarie Hastings, Kempsey, Macksville/Nambucca, Bellingen, Coffs Harbour, Clarence Valley, Richmond Valley, Kyogle, Lismore, Ballina, Byron Bay, the Tweed and Lord Howe Island.

-DNC is led by a board of 6 skills-based Directors who have been appointed for a 3-year term.
-The inaugural directors are:
+DNC is led by a board of 5 skills-based Directors.
+They are: